G-Core/product-documentation/documentation/waap/waf-policies/waf-and-owasp-top-threats.md

 </alert-element>

-The following table features the full list of rules that you can configure as part of the WAF & OWASP Top 10 policy.
+The following table features the full list of rules that you can configure as part of the WAF & OWASP top threats policy.
 These rules correspond to the most common types of threats.

 <table>
 <thead>